 If we fast forward to the end of the 10th century, you find that in western traditions, royal and aristocratic families were using wax seals to forge legal documents and that carried on until the 20th century.
 It was gradually phased out and superseded by rubber stamps.

 The signet ring today means far more to families than a formal way to sign off a legal document.
 It is a way to continue a family tradition that we see Fathers and Mothers pass down to their children from their own parents.
 Some signet rings are now family heirlooms, but some families are just starting the tradition and we have seen both at J. McCarthy for decades.
+We have also begun to see a trend of a new generation wishing to create a bespoke design of a seal using elements of their own design, and others who wish a bespoke design to be surface engraved onto a ring.

 If you are starting the tradition with us at the shop, we can supply a variety of signets, from 9ct to 18ct yellow Gold or Platinum, in solid metal, or source a ring set with a set stone of Deep Green Bloodstone with red flecks, Cornelian in a deep reddish orange, Lapis in royal blue with gold flecks, Sardonyx, Onyx, Agate, or even Amethyst carved in Intaglio form.